-- Wear indirect-vent, impact and splash resistant goggles when working with liquids. - Wear a face shield along with goggles when working with corrosive, highly irritating or toxic substances.
+- \ Wear indirect-vent, impact and splash resistant goggles when working with liquids. - \ Wear a face shield along with goggles when working with corrosive, highly irritating or toxic substances.

-Respiratory Protection

-IMPROPER USE OF RESPIRATORS IS DANGEROUS.
+Respiratory Protection IMPROPER USE OF RESPIRATORS IS DANGEROUS.

-Such equipment should only be used if the employer has a written program that takes into account workplace conditions, requirements for worker training, respirator fit testing and medical exams, as described in OSHA 1910.134.
+Such equipment should only be used if the employer has a written program that takes into account workplace conditions, requirements for worker training, respirator fit testing, and medical exams, as described in the OSHA Respiratory Protection Standard (29 CFR 1910.134).

-Where the potential for overexposure exists, use a MSHA/NIOSH approved supplied-air respirator with a full facepiece operated in a pressure-demand or other positive-pressure mode.
+\ Where the potential for overexposure exists, use a MSHA/NIOSH approved supplied-air respirator with a full facepiece operated in a pressure-demand or other positive-pressure mode.
 For increased protection use in combination with an auxiliary self-contained breathing apparatus operated in a pressure-demand or other positive-pressure mode.